Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Create Report's Page-Footer Contents.
+Create the Report's Page-Footer Contents.

 Public Function Page_Footer(ByRef obj)